morganreyn/gin/README.md

 > mojo -p javaProject

-To add an external, use _-x_
+To add an external, use _-e_
-> mojo -x javaExternalProject1
+> mojo -e javaExternalProject1

-> mojo -x javaExternalProject2
+> mojo -e javaExternalProject2

 Now there are two projects associated with this mojo directory.
 You can see a list of the projects and externals at any time by using _-l_
 > mojo -l